 Students' knowledge will bloom as they investigate the inner workings of plants.
-Students will explore the role of pollination as well as the life cycle and reproduction of plants.
+While dissecting flowers, students will explore the role of pollination and the life cycle and reproduction of plants.
+In an activity called "BBQ to Bees," students will plan an unlimited BBQ, but their food shopping will be a challenge because bees are being threatened by extinction.
+Without bees, will there be any food left to eat?

-Life in the Water (Fall/Spring only)
+Life in the Water

-Water is a limited and life-giving resource on our planet.
-Students will learn about water availability, water sources, and water treatment systems through a variety of handson and critical thinking activities.
+Water is a limited and life giving resource on our planet.
+Students will learn about water availability, water sources, and water treatment systems through hands-on and critical thinking activities.
 Students will come away with an understanding of the characteristics of water and how to be good caretakers of this resource.

-Night Lesson: Nocturnal Hunters
+Night Class: Nocturnal Hunters